What should you eat in the follicular phase? All our meal tips and recipes

 | Healthy fats (Nuts & Seeds) |

-Almonds, walnuts, flax seeds, pumpkin seeds, avocado |
+Almonds, walnuts, flaxseeds, pumpkin seeds, avocado |

-Hormonal balance, preventing heavy bleeding |
+Hormonal balance, prevention of heavy bleeding |

 | Fermented foods |